 Planning Your Trip

-- You can research bus schedules and compare amenities using Bus Bud.
+- You can research Santiago to Mendoza bus schedules (or vice versa) and compare amenities using Bus Bud.
 It’s like Kayak for bus lines!

 - The main bus terminal in Santiago is the Terminal de Buses Santiago (Terminal Sur).
 Mendoza’s is the Terminal del Sol.